Dashticz/dashticz/docs/blocks/specials/garbage.rst

-use_colors                ``true / false``: shows coloring for complete line icon_use_colors           ``true / false``: shows colored or only white trashcan title                     Title text
+use_colors                ``true / false``: shows coloring for complete line icon_use_colors           ``true / false``: shows colored or only white trashcan title                     Title text use_cors_prefix           ``true / false``: use a CORS proxy for getting data from provider.
+See :ref:`dom_CORS_proxy` mapping                   Translation from description of the pickup event to a garbage type.
+See :ref:`par_garbage`. garbage                   Settings for different garbage types.
+See :ref:`par_garbage`.
 =======================   ===============================

-Besides these block parameters, the following CONFIG.js settings are applicable:
+These block parameters can also be globally via a CONFIG.js setting:

 =======================   ===============================
 CONFIG setting            Description
 =======================   ===============================
 garbage_use_cors_prefix   ``true / false``: use a CORS proxy for getting data from provider.
-See :ref:`dom_CORS_proxy` mapping                   Translation from description of the pickup event to a garbage type.
+See :ref:`dom_CORS_proxy` garbage_mapping           Translation from description of the pickup event to a garbage type.
 See :ref:`par_garbage`. garbage                   Settings for different garbage types.
 See :ref:`par_garbage`.
 =======================   ===============================